-- In case of design patent drawings, USPTO demands drawing with properly shaded object surfaces.
+- In the case of design patent drawings, USPTO demands drawing with properly shaded object surfaces.

-In a design patent application surface shading is all about clarity.
+In a design, patent application surface shading is all about clarity.
 For example, you can consider the shape of curvature.
 Proper shading along with contour lines will be a great help in shading it.
-But, avoiding a shading makes the drawing unclear and difficult to understand.
+But, avoiding shading makes the drawing unclear and difficult to understand.

 Benefits of Proper Shading in Patent Illustrations

-- Examiner will easily understand your invention.
+- Examiners will easily understand your invention.
 Hence, it will increase the patent grant probability.

 - Makes your invention clear and more specific.
 Therefore, it avoids others from challenging and infringing your patent.